Guides Shifts and Scheduling

 Fallback group

-At the bottom of the Shifts page, you can configure a Fallback Group.
-These are staff members who will be rung when:
+In the Shifts section, you can configure a Fallback Group.
+These are users who will be rung when:

 • No shift is currently active

-• The active shift has no available staff (everyone is on break or offline)
+• The active shift has no available users (everyone is on break or offline)

-Think of the fallback group as your safety net — it ensures someone is always reachable.
+The fallback group is your safety net — it ensures someone is always reachable.

 Tips for scheduling

-• Overlapping shifts are fine — staff on both shifts will all ring
+• Overlapping shifts are fine — users on both shifts will all ring

 • Assign at least two people per shift so calls are covered if someone steps away

-• Review your fallback group regularly to make sure it includes active staff members
+• Review your fallback group regularly to make sure it includes active users